 The largest-ever EU research and innovation programme will release nearly €80 billion of funding between 2014 and 2020.

 Horizon 2020 is open to businesses, public bodies, charities and healthcare providers and is focused on three areas: science, industrial leadership or societal challenges.
 20% of the programme's budget is allocated for SMEs.

 Kingston University is a willing partner and has been involved with several bid applications.
 To find out more, visit the Horizon 2020 UK.

-If you could like to speak to one of our business development managers about funding opportunities for your organisation, visit our contact us pages.
+If you would like to speak to one of our business engagement managers about funding opportunities for your organisation, visit our contact us pages.

 Kingston Enterprising Women is a network for women setting up their own ventures.
 In addition to a series of free workshops, participants can gain expert business mentoring and funding.
 Keep an eye on our events pages for future dates.

-Kingston University students and graduates have the opportunity to bid for part of a £20,000 start-up fund via the Enterprise! entrepreneurship programme.
-Visit BizBoard for further information.
+Kingston University students and graduates have the opportunity to bid for part of a £20,000 start-up fund via the Enterprise entrepreneurship programme.